hendmontasser-lgtm/ontology-guided-llm-ci/README.md

 Replication package for the paper:

-> **When Does Ontology Guidance Improve LLM Knowledge Extraction?
-A Relation-Level Analysis for Competitive Intelligence Knowledge Graphs**
+> When Do Domain Constraints Improve Extraction Quality?
+A Relation-Level Study in Competitive Intelligence with a New Annotated Benchmark

 > Hend Montasser, Helwan University, Cairo, Egypt.
-> *Under review at Engineering Applications of Artificial Intelligence (EAAI-26-22294).*

 This repository contains the domain ontology, extraction pipeline, prompts, and gold-standard evaluation datasets used in the study, including a newly released hand-annotated dataset for